mragis/learn-azureDevOps/README.md

  1. Create a new pipeline
  2. Repository: GitHub with a Personal Access Token
  3. Pipeline: Rename.
-Set Agent pool to `Hosted VS2017`
+Set Agent pool to `Azure Pipelines` and a specification of `ubuntu-16.04`
  4. Agent Job: Rename
  5. Create a variable `BuildConfiguration` set to `Release`
  5. Add a `.NET Core` Task.
 Command: Restore.